braddoeswebdev/summer-workshops/source/ruby/01-numbers.html.md

 ---
 # Numbers

-Now that you're ready to go, let's write a program!
-Open gedit and type in the following:
+Now that you're ready to go, let's start programming!
+Open a new file in Notepad++ and type in the following:

 ~~~~ ruby
 puts 1 + 2
 ~~~~

-Save your program (yes, that's a program!) as **calc.rb** (the .rb is what we usually put at the end of programs written in Ruby).
+Save your program as `calc.rb` (the `.rb` is what we usually put at the end of programs written in Ruby).
 Now run your program by typing

 ~~~~ bash
 ruby calc.rb
 ~~~~

 into your command line.
-It should have put a 3 on your screen.
+It should have put a `3` on your screen.
 See, programming isn't so hard, now is it?

 ## Introduction to puts

 So what's going on in that program?
-I'm sure you can guess what the  1+2 does; our program is basically the same as:
+I'm sure you can guess what the `1+2` does; our program is basically the same as:

 ~~~~ ruby
 puts 3